Digital Accessibility @ INFO: Admin & Staff Roles

 - Consider the accessibility limitations of certain response types such as drop-down menus, and whether the question can be formatted differently.

-Recommendation: Focus on learning how to make Google docs, slides, sheets that can be shared as viewable and replace PDFs in most instances.
-However, at this time, UMD does not have a solution for an alternative to using Adobe PDF documents that require a signature.
+- PDFs that Require Signature: At this time, UMD does not have a solution for an alternative to using Adobe PDF documents that require a signature.
 Continue to use these in signature cases.
-Adobe provides instructions on how to check for and update these documents for accessibility:
+Adobe provides instructions on how to check for and update Adobe PDFs for accessibility.

 Check accessibility of PDFs (Acrobat Pro)